Get In Touch

-Cambridge, Waterloo, Kitchener, Guelph, Brantford, Stratford, Woodstock, Ancaster, Dundas, Paris, Elmira, Fergus, New Hamburg, Ayr and St. Jacobs in Ontario.
+Service Area: We serve a range of communities in Southern Ontario, including Cambridge, Waterloo, Kitchener, Guelph, Brantford, Stratford, Woodstock, and several others such as Ancaster, Dundas, Paris, Elmira, Fergus, New Hamburg, Ayr, and St. Jacobs.

 An Electrician’s Guide to Knob and Tube Wiring